thierrydecker/learning_c/docs/PRINTFANATOMY.md

 If you want to print a decimal integer number in base 10, you'd use either d or i (synonyms with printf): %d or %i.

+If you want to print a decimal unsigned integer number in base 10, you'd use u: %u.

 If you want to print an integer in octal or hexadecimal you'd use o for octal, or x for hexadecimal.

 If you want capital letters (A instead of a when printing out decimal 10) then you can use X.